LoannPeurey/CogSciSociety_MentoringProgram/README.md

 These are email templates in English and in various other languages (thanks to our contributors) for mentor recruitment.

 ## Matching Algorithm
-The matching algorithm was created by Loann Puerey.